 Spikenard Farm | Floyd

-Friday’s through October are Sanctuary Open Day and Pollinator Plant Sale at Spikenard Farm.
+Spikenard Farm is a working farm and honey bee sanctuary that provides the opportunity for visitors to come experience the sanctuary on select Fridays.
 These days offer an interesting, up-close encounter with beekeeping and the chance to secure your own pollinators to draw bees into your garden.

 Farm Markets & Farmers Markets

 Farm markets are a wonderful place to gather seasonal produce, hay bales, corn stalks, mums, and other autumnal décor.
 There are also excellent flavors that often await – pies, breads, and even ice cream!
 Visit any one of these popular farm markets in Virginia’s Blue Ridge: